stldsa/site/README.md

 On the `main` branch:

-    git pull
+    $ git pull

-If you are working off of a forked repository, make sure you have STL DSA's repo as a remote and pull from there, i.e. `git pull <remote>`.
+If you are working off of a fork, make sure you have STL DSA's repo as a remote repo and pull from there, i.e. `git pull <remote>`.

 Now create a new branch and switch to it:

-    git checkout -b <feature-name>
+    $ git checkout -b <feature-name>

 where `<feature-name>` is whatever you'd like to work on.

 Write some code, ideally with some tests.
 Commit frequently as you go, running tests with `pytest` to make sure it doesnt break anything before each commit.
-When you're ready to share the state of your code with others, `git push` your feature branch to GitHub for others to review or continue your work.
+When you're ready to share the state of your code with others, push your **feature branch** to GitHub for others to review or continue your work.
+You can't push to `main` so don't even try!

+     $ git push <feature-branch>

 If your feature is complete and you think your code is ready for prime time, [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on the `main` branch.

+Happy coding!